perladvent/perldotcom/content/legacy/_pub_2010_04_inside-perl-512.md

 **Miscellaneous**
 -----------------

 Many bugs have been fixed.
 Several performance improvements are present.
 More tests are available.
 Dual-lived modules have been updated.
-More documentation is available (including [perlperf]({{<perldoc "perlperf" >}}), a detailed discussion of profiling and optimizing Perl 5 programs" >}}).
+More documentation is available (including [perlperf](https://perldoc.perl.org/perlperf.html), a detailed discussion of profiling and optimizing Perl 5 programs).
 Some 200 people have changed 750,000 lines in more than 3,000 files.

 Even with all of those changes, Perl 5 remains a vibrant, powerful programming language.
 Programs written a decade ago will still run with few, if any, necessary changes, and almost all of the CPAN is ready to run on it.